-- Enrolled in a PhD program at a US graduate institution (US citizenship is not required) - Conducting plant-based research - Able to travel to Pittsburgh, PA from a location within the US (costs will be reimbursed) for the duration of the Botany in Action Science Engagement Week, which will be October 1-4, 2020.
+- Enrolled in a PhD program at a US graduate institution (US citizenship is not required) - Conducting plant-based research - Able to travel to Pittsburgh, PA from a location within the US (costs will be reimbursed) for the duration of the Botany in Action Science Engagement Week, which will be September 11 14, 2025. - Able to commit to monthly online outreach (e.g. podcast, blogging, vlogging, etc.) after Science Engagement Week. - For previous fellows applying for renewed funding: clear, tangible outreach goals and outcomes in addition to research accomplishments from the previous year.

 Proposal Review.
 Proposals are reviewed by members of Phipps' Research/Botany in Action Science Advisory Committee.
 Reviewers are active scientists and laypersons with strong knowledge of or interest in botany, conservation, sustainability, and plant-based education and outreach.
-Proposals will be evaluated using similar criteria to NSF scientific merit and broader impact proposal review categories, as well as relevance to research priority areas for the 2020-21 year.
+Proposals will be evaluated using similar criteria to NSF scientific merit and broader impact proposal review categories, as well as relevance to research priority areas for the 2025-26 year.

 Proposal Deadline.
-All proposal materials must be received by 11:59 pm EST, January 10, 2020.
+All proposal materials must be received by 11:59 pm EST, January 10, 2025.
 Timeline.
-BIA Fellows will be announced by early March and funding disbursed in late March 2020.
-Questions?
-Direct any questions to Dr. Maria Wheeler-Dubas, Science Education Outreach Manager at mwheeler-dubas@phipps.conservatory.org or 412-622-6915 x3220.
+BIA Fellows will be announced by mid-March and funding disbursed in late March 2025.